bitpay/bitpay-ghost-theme/README.md

-# Casper
+# Theme

-The default theme for [Ghost](http://github.com/tryghost/ghost/).

-To download, visit the [releases](https://github.com/TryGhost/Casper/releases) page.
+A theme for ghost blogging platform.
+Forked from Casper.

 ## Copyright & License